What is a Nuclear Power Plant Emergency?

 An emergency situation at a nuclear power plant could result in a release of dangerous levels of radiation.
 This release could affect the health and safety of persons near the nuclear power plant.

-There is one nuclear power plant (Pilgrim Nuclear Power Station) in Massachusetts and two others (Seabrook Nuclear Power Station & Vermont Yankee Nuclear Power Station) just over the state borders that could impact parts of Massachusetts.
+There is one nuclear power plant, Pilgrim Nuclear Power Station, in Plymouth, Massachusetts and another, Seabrook Nuclear Power Station, in Seabrook, New Hampshire that could impact parts of Massachusetts.
 The potential danger from an emergency at a nuclear power plant is a release of, or exposure to radiation.

 Pilgrim Nuclear Power Station